-The largest region in France, featuring both the very latest technology and also traces of Prehistoric civilizations, the Midi-Pyrénées is a vast land ideal for a moment of exploration during your holidays or over a weekend.
+The largest region in France, featuring both the very latest technology and also traces of Prehistoric civilizations, the Midi-Pyrénées is a vast land ideal for exploration during your holidays or over a weekend.

-Take advantage of the tranquil and shady banks of the Canal du Midi, classified as a UNESCO world monument, or explore the ghostly landscapes of Aubrac.
+Take advantage of the tranquil and shady banks of the Canal du Midi, classified as a UNESCO world monument, or explore the landscapes of Aubrac.
 The adventurous can negotiate the by canoe or kayak, or take in the spectacular by hang glider or para-glider.
-Others can opt to scale the Pic du Midi at Bigorre, one of 24 Major Sites in the Midi-Pyrénées, alongside the Rocamadour, the Canal des Deux Mers (Canal of the Two Seas), and the towns of Cordes-sur-ciel, and Saint-Cirq-Lapopie.
+Others can opt to scale the Pic du Midi at Bigorre, one of 24 Great Sites of Midi-Pyrénées, alongside the Rocamadour, the Canal des Deux Mers (Canal of the Two Seas), the towns of Cordes-sur-ciel and Saint-Cirq-Lapopie.

 The route to Santiago de Compostela includes a number of remarkable buildings: the Saint-Marie cathedral in Saint-Bertrand-de-Comminges, the Abbey of Sainte-Foy de Conques, the Basilica of Saint-Sernin, and the cathedral of Sainte-Cécile of Albi.
 Piety abounds in the town of Lourdes, notably all around the Basilica of Notre-Dame-du-Rosaire.
 The château de Montségur, the château de Foix, and the Templar city of La Couvertoirade also recount chapters in the history of the Midi-Pyrénées.

-If you are visiting with the family, dive into the age of cavemen at Préhistologia, or discover the future at the Space City in Toulouse.
-Be amazed as you stand before the wonders of nature at the Micropolis, at the Caves of Bétharram the Gouffre de Padirac or the Cirque de Gavarnie.
+If you are visiting with the family, dive into the age of cavemen at Préhistologia, or discover the future at the Cité de l'Espace in Toulouse.
+Be amazed as you stand before the wonders of nature at the Micropolis, at the Grottes de Bétharram (Caves of Bétharram), the Gouffre de Padirac or the Gavarnie Circus (Cirque de Gavarnie).